 Pop up tents tend to use lightweight materials, as they use flexible poles for rapid assembly.
-However, even heavy duty canvas tents for camping can be quick to put up, if you choose a bell tent, also known as a teepee tent.
+However, even heavy duty canvas tents for camping can be quick to put up, if you choose a bell tent, also known as a teepee tent for camping.
 These tend to use just one central pole, or perhaps two if there’s a second pole at the door.
 In most cases, you only need to roll out and stake the base, raise the tent by putting the central pole in place and then stake out the guy lines for stability.
 It’s not quite the two minute job of a pop-up tent, but you can be up and running in 15 minutes or less.

 Weather resistance is absolutely crucial to a pleasant camping experience.
 The last thing you want is to be kept up all night because your tent is baking hot, freezing cold or is leaking.

 If you like to camp in any month and any weather, four season tents will allow you to camp year-round.
 Four season tents may have fewer features such as mesh vents, as anywhere that warm air can escape, can also let cold air in.
 Canvas is a thicker material than nylon or polyester, and has a tight weave, so this gives it great insulation properties.
 Canvas is a good material choice for a 4 season cabin tent, as it can keep you warm and dry, and the robust structure won’t sag under the weight of snow.

 Waterproof Canvas Tents

 Although you want a tent to be breathable to reduce condensation, the one thing you definitely want to keep on the outside is rain.
 Some tents do a better job of this than others, but canvas performs very well, as it’s tightly woven which means it is highly water resistant.
 A waterproof canvas tent should also have a good water resistant floor – tub style floors give extra protection – as well as sealed seams.